AI Policy - Safe Security

 The high level data flow is shown below:

-Neither SAFE nor the Large Language Model (LLM) providers use your data for training purposes.
 Prompts are stored by SAFE for usage history, limited to the user initiating the query.
 This approach ensures the privacy of your data is maintained throughout the entire process.

 How does SAFE use customer data?

-SAFE processes user inputs solely to generate the outputs the user has requested.
+SAFE processes user inputs solely to generate the outputs that the user has requested.
 We may also process organizational data from within your tenant that the user has permission to view and include that data with the user inputs so that LLMs can provide more accurate, relevant, and contextual responses.

 The LLM providers we use do not retain your inputs and outputs, or use them to improve their services.